d5/tengo/README.md

 - Standard libraries _(most likely with modules)_
 - More language constructs such as error handling, object methods, switch-case statements
 - Tengo tool to compile into native executables
-- Continue improving compilation and execution performance
+- Improvements on compilation and execution performance